3jane/tindicators/CONTRIBUTING.md

 (Actually, the older indicators are not equipped with the reference and streaming implementations, but our goal is to equip them all.)

-Additionally, there is the function `ti_xxx_start` associated with each indicator, which tells the caller how many bars the indicator will consume on the start without producting output.
+Additionally, there is the function `ti_xxx_start` associated with each indicator, which tells the caller how many bars the indicator will consume on the start without producing output.

-All the implementations of the indicator named xxx are put in `indicators/xxx.c` or `indicators/xxx.cc`, depending on the language, C or C++, respectively.
+All the implementations of the indicator xxx are put in `indicators/xxx.c` or `indicators/xxx.cc`, depending on the language, C or C++, respectively.

 The ultimate list of the indicators present in the library is contained in `indicators.yaml`.
-Each entry describes the following properties of an indicator:
+Each entry describes the following properties of the indicator:
 - short name, elaborated name
 - type (meaningless classification, put here whatever you want)
 - inputs, options, outputs: their names
 - extra features: if there are *ref* or *stream* implementations provided

 Based on this list, the script called `codegen.py` generates the header file of all of the library, named `indicators.h`, and the runtime table of indicators, named `indicators_index.c`.
-This table fully replicates the data from `indicators.yaml` and adds the ability to query&run the indicator by name at runtime, feature that is heavily used in e.g. the Python binding.
+This table fully replicates the data from `indicators.yaml` and adds the ability to query&run the indicator by name at runtime, a feature which is heavily used in e.g. the Python binding.

-Another highly useful thing `codegen.py` does is the template generation for future indicator implementation: once it processes and entry and is unable to find neither of C and C++ corresponding implementation files, it generates a template.
+Another highly useful thing `codegen.py` does is the template generation for future indicator implementation: once it processes an entry and is unable to find neither of C and C++ corresponding implementation files, it generates a template.
 By default, it does so for a C++ implementation, but you may opt-in C with the `--old` switch.

 Implementing an indicator, it's important to handle basic errors, those which lead to a segfault or incorrect behavior.
 There are three constants defined: `TI_OK`, `TI_INVALID_OPTION`, `TI_OUT_OF_MEMORY`.
 Every function except of `ti_xxx_start` must return one of the three.

-As this is the heart of our technology, it's crucial to perform proper testing.
+As this library is the heart of our technology, it's crucial to perform proper testing.
 There are the following test stages currently employed:
 - benchmark2: verifies that all of the implementations produce the same results on a given series, and benchmarks the code
 - fuzzer: verifies the robustness by feeding in various options and trying to crash the indicator
 - smoke: verifies that the indicator produces the same result as the precomuted values in `tests/`